Canning Pumpkin

 - Quarts – 1 hour 30 minutes.

 Be sure and use the proper pressure for your altitude.
-Check the chart below.
+Check the altitude chart in the recipe card below.

 Tips and Frequently Asked Questions.